Lambikistan/aws-iot-intel/README.md

 ## Prepare Your Intel Edison for AWS IoT

-Before continuing, it is suggested that you read the AWS IoT [Quickstart](http://docs.aws.amazon.com/iot/latest/developerguide/iot-quickstart.html).
+Before continuing, we recommend that you read the AWS IoT [Quickstart](http://docs.aws.amazon.com/iot/latest/developerguide/iot-quickstart.html).
-If you are already familiar with AWS IoT, please continue to get AWS interoperability functioning on your Edison device.
+If you are already familiar with AWS IoT, please continue to the next step.

 ### Install the AWS CLI